Heavenly help from a true blue Trail Angel.

+After almost two weeks of riding adrenaline-packed highs transversing majestic, yet exhausting, terrain, my enthusiasm had finally slumped.
 It was the inevitable lull that had to come.
-After almost two weeks of riding adrenaline-packed highs transversing majestic, yet exhausting, terrain, my enthusiasm finally slumped.
-Fortunately, after a rejuvenating night’s sleep at Quorn’s iconic Austral Inn, my head had cleared and my hiking legs were eager to kick on with the trail on Day 12.
+Fortunately, following a rejuvenating night’s sleep at Quorn’s iconic Austral Inn, my head had cleared and my hiking legs were eager to kick on with the trail on Day 12.
 But, not before revisiting the scene of yesterday’s deflating journey.
-The Dutchmans Stern Conservation Park is far too beautiful to leave it as I did.
+The Dutchmans Stern Conservation Park is far too picturesque an experience to leave it as I did.

 Heysen Trail Diary – Day 12

-Through the deepest, darkest hours, positive lights tend to emerge in the weirdest spots.
-While walking along a dull stretch of bitumenised road into Quorn on Day 11, pondering the misery that had just descended on me, a waving hand appeared from a parked 4WD in the distance.
-This friendly greeting was from a man named Norm, from Pindan Tours and 4WD Training.
+Through the deepest darkest hours, positive lights tend to shine in the most unexpected places.
+While I walked along the final stretch of uninspiring bitumenised road into Quorn on Day 11, pondering the misery that had befallen me, a waving hand appeared from a parked 4WD in the distance—this warm greeting came from a man named Norm, owner of Pindan Tours and 4WD Training.

-The railway from Port Augusta through the Pichi Richi Pass to Quorn opened in 1879, and was part of the Great Northern Railway that was intended to link Port Augusta with Darwin.
+The railway from Port Augusta through the Pichi Richi Pass to Quorn opened in 1879.
+As a part of the Great Northern Railway, the connection intended to link Port Augusta with Darwin.

-Other than the customary hiking-induced aches and pains, plus my feet taking off before my brain realised my hiking poles were a kilometre back up the track, the rest of the days’ walk was relatively easy.
-I was a little startled when the trail jumped a fence stating that there were arousable bull camels on the premises.
-But, in my bedraggled walking state, I don’t even think even they’d be interested.
+Other than the customary hiking-induced aches, plus my feet taking off before my brain realised I’d left my hiking poles a kilometre back up the track, the day’s walk was straightforward.
+However, I became a little nervy when the path jumped a fence stating that there were arousable bull camels on the premises.
+But, in my bedraggled nomadic state, I don’t even think even they’d be interested.